xiaolim/statxt/statxt-final/README.txt

 Statxt is a language which specializes in analyzing textual statistics.

+To compile the compiler:
+type
+$ make

+To execute the compiler:
+To run all our test scripts simply type:
+$ ./testall.sh

+To run a specific program.stxt type:
+$ ./statxt.sh program.stxt

-This file contains a lot of code which consists of three groups:
+This folder contains a lot of code which consists of three groups:
-1. The compiler code
+1. The compiler code (toplevel)
-2. The compiler feature tests (QA for our features)
+2. The compiler feature tests (QA for our features; /tests)
-3. The demo code
+3. The demo code (/examples)